Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 Make sure to enable Tanzu Application Engine.

 Alternatively you can do this via CLI.
-Follow this commands using the `cluster-group.yaml` sample file included in this folder of the repo, make sure to change the `fullName.name`:
+Follow this commands using the `cluster-group.yaml` sample template file included in this folder of the repo, make sure to change the `fullName.name`:
 ```
 tanzu project use
 # follow the interactive menu to select the project you've been assigned to

-tanzu operations clustergroup create -f cluster-group.yaml
+tanzu operations clustergroup create -f templates/cluster-group.yaml
 ```

 #### Add capabilities to Cluster Group